hashintel/hash/infra/terraform/README.md

 ## Help!
 I need access to the private subnet!

 You can access the private subnet using the Bastion host.
-See [this readme](./hash/bastion.md) for more information.
+See [this README](./hash/bastion.md) for more information.
 You need an SSH privatekey to access the bastion, which you can find in `1password` if you have the appropriate access level.

 ## How do I get the Terraform state from S3?

 Install the AWS CLI and follow instructions to add credentials.
 Credentials are generated in the IAM User security credentials page. `https://us-east-1.console.aws.amazon.com/iam/home#/users/NAME?section=security_credentials` for a user with the name `NAME`.

-Once the CLI has been configured, you shoukd have a `.aws` folder in your home directory.
+Once the CLI has been configured, you should have a `.aws` folder in your home directory.
 Terraform will automatically pick this up and connect to the S3 Terraform State backend.

 ## How do I log in to AWS ECR container registry?